junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 | A4 (SDA)        | SDA               |
 | A5 (SCL)        | SCL               |

-Please remember to program the Arduino Uno.
-It needs to be connected to the computer using the USB cable.
+To program the Arduino Uno, you need to connect it to the computer using the USB cable.

 ### Reading sensor data using Arduino